 Template is a visual design studio run by Lasse van den Bosch Christensen and Marlon Harder.
 Our work takes on any form of graphic design and digital development: from classic printed matter to web programming or a mix between the two.

-We are dedicated to every phase of the design process, starting each assignment from scratch and following it through to a fully developed concept or identity.
+As a studio we are dedicated to every phase of the design process, starting each assignment from scratch and following it through to a fully developed concept or identity.

 Rapid prototyping is a central key in our workprocess.
 In conversation with our clients we constantly test and probe the practice of our ideas leading to series of refinements, versions and improvements to the final outcome.